 Mercury -> You Sexy ThingMadison Square Garden, New York, New York

 The sixth night at the 13-night Baker's Dozen residency had the theme: chocolate donut.
 They celebrated that theme with Hot Chocolate's You Sexy Thing, which followed a dark and intense Chalk Dust Torture.
 In an amazing residency, this may be the single best jam segment.

 1997-11-23 Black-eyed KatyLawrence Joel Veterans Memorial Coliseum, Winston-Salem, North Carolina

-This instrumental, which Phish only played for a short time before shelving and replacing it with a similar song with lyrics, was always a great medium for improvization.
-This version
+This instrumental, which Phish only played for a short time before shelving and replacing it with a similar song with lyrics, was always a great medium for improvisation.

 2016-10-28 Golden Age -> Simple -> LightMGM Grand Garden Arena, Las Vegas, Las Vegas